-We are also aware that many of you may currently be or shortly be in employment following your PhD and as such you may need to consider what your current employer will allow.
+If you are currently in employment following your PhD, you may need to consider what your current employer will allow.
 For example, suspension of your contract, a secondment, a delayed start date, going part-time or study leave.
 Explaining the benefits of undertaking a placement to your current employer will help you with this.

 Review of applications

 The completed application form should be sent to email@example.com.
 The DTP will review the applications according to the relevant criteria below.
 If required, we aim to prioritise students/former students whose training experience has most significantly been impacted by COVID-19.